-As part of our Nature Preschool program, we emphasize the need for less waste and reusable items.
+Will Smith Zoo School emphasizes the need for less waste and reusable items.
 Please pack your child's lunch in containers that can be washed and reused.
 In addition, consider your child when selecting items for their lunch.
 Make sure they can open their containers and they like the food you are sending.
 We have recycling bins in our classroom, and since we will be learning the concept of the 3 R's (reduce, reuse, and recycle), it could be a fun project to put together a minimum waste lunch.